jrvalverde/GATK-BestPractices-Bash/README.md

 control it: if you want to __repeat everything after a given step__, you can use __rm file.step1.step2..stepn.*__ and all files generated after stepn will be removed.
 Now, simply re-run the script and those missing steps will be completed.

+We do not normally use such large script files (we do actually profoundly dislike them), but do instead use smaller, task-oriented bash library files (like libfile.bash) that are included via source (.) to better categorize and classify routines.
+This is, alas, not the case for these scripts.
+The reason is that we have seen several differing versions of the same task on different Broad Institute scripts.
+We'll eventually make each function more general so that they can be conceptually classified and moved to library files, but it will take some time for testing.
+Curiously, the GATK team seems to be going in the same direction with their scripts now, so maybe we will be able to use their snippets to accelerate our own work.

 ## NYU based best-practices workflows